EdimaImoh/SML209-18/index.md

 <p>This is my page for SML209</P>
 <hr>

-<p>My name is Edima Imoh.
-I was born on the 2nd of March 199 which means that I am 19 years old and in 2019 I will be twenty.
-I come from Nigeria and have lived in London for 16 years.
-I came to London with my family when I was 3.
+<p style= "colour: blue;"> My name is Edima Imoh.
+I was born on the 2nd of March 199 which means that I am 19 years old.
+I am from Nigeria and have lived in London for 16 years.
 I am currently at Queen Mary Univeirty of London where I study French with Business Management. </p> <a href="https://qmplus.qmul.ac.uk/course/view.php?id=741"> Visit my QMplus Hub page<a/>
 <hr>

 <h3>3 things that I have to do </h3>